luzvpascal/EEMtoolbox/README.md

 ```

 ## Running EEM
 The main function of EEMtoolbox is `EEM`.
-This function generates ensemble members
+This function inputs an `interaction_matrix` and outputs ensemble members (for the Generalized Lokta Voltera model by default).
 ```r
 library(EEMtoolbox)
 EEM(dingo_matrix) #dingo_matrix is included in the package